formium/formium/README.md

 For details on how to use Formium, check out our [documentation](https://formium.io/docs).

+## Code Samples & Quickstarts

+To see some samples of how to integrate Formium with your React app or website, check out the [examples folder](./examples).

 ## Contributing

 If you're interested in contributing to Formium, please review our [contributing guide](./.github/CONTRIBUTING.md) for how to get started.